 - Targeted therapy that uses drugs or antibodies to kill cancer cells.

-- High-dose chemotherapy may be followed by stem cell transplant (using your child's own stem cells).
+- High-dose chemotherapy may be followed by stem cell transplant (using your child's own stem cells or from a donor).

 Having a child with cancer is one of the hardest things you will ever deal with as a parent.
 Explaining what it means to have cancer to your child will not be easy.
 You will also need to learn how to get help and support so you can cope more easily.